This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Bentwood Inn is located 14 miles from Jackson Hole Airport and Grand Teton National Park is 23 miles away.

-The rooms are all decorated in individual western themes with antique-style furnishings.
+GOOD TO KNOW: The rooms are all decorated in individual Western themes with antique-style furnishings.
 Each room has a fireplace, flat-screen TVs, upscale linens, and down comforters.
-Some rooms have bay windows, whirlpool tubs, and balconies
+Some rooms have bay windows, whirlpool tubs, and balconies.

-Don’t miss the 5 pm happy hour with complimentary wine, beer, and hors d’oeuvre served in the main room.
-Hands down, you will really enjoy staying at this hotel!
+INTREPID’S PRO TIP: Don’t miss the 5 pm happy hour with complimentary wine, beer, and hors d’oeuvres served in the main room.
+It is a nice touch after a day of hiking.
+Hands down, you will enjoy staying at this hotel!

 Brentwood Inn / Where to Stay in Grand Teton